hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 In this article, I'm primarily focused on recent _neural_ "AI" art, which I divide into two waves (so far).
 The **First Neural "AI" Art Wave lasted 2015–2021** and included DeepDream to GANs and early text-to-image; "AI" artists did their own coding, built on open-source tools, and, in many cases, built their own datasets.
 In the nascent **Second Wave (2022–)**, artists are experimenting with general purpose text-to-image interfaces or chatbots without doing their own coding or building their own datasets; these models often rely on proprietary code and/or datasets—but there are still people building their own systems to make art.

 "AI" art isn't just one thing: these tools offer both faster ways to make what we can already make, and new types of media.
 Even so, changing the way you make pictures changes the pictures you'll make.

 I would define _"AI art"_ as any art primarily made with the tools that we happen to be calling "[artificial intelligence](https://en.wikipedia.org/wiki/History_of_artificial_intelligence)" at the time.
 "AI" art has been around for many decades, e.g.,  [Harold Cohen](https://en.wikipedia.org/wiki/Harold_Cohen_(artist)) and [Karl Sims](https://www.karlsims.com/).
 One could also include work _about_ "AI"—whether or not it uses "AI")—like "[Signs of the Times](https://www.scottconradkelly.com/signs-of-the-times)," "[ImageNetRoulette](https://paglen.studio/2020/04/29/imagenet-roulette/)," and "[White Collar](https://whitecollar.thenewinquiry.com/)".
 But this post is focused on the neural generative stuff.

+These definitions will become increasingly blurry, as "AI" tools become more and more integrated into everyones' workflows, the way ["AI" tools are already in everyones' smartphone cameras](https://jov.arvojournals.org/Article.aspx?articleid=2783759) (whether or not they realize it).

 I put "AI" in quotes because [these things are not intelligent](/2022/09/04/computationalism.html), they're just a class of computer software and algorithms.